souldanger/jekyll-pwa-workbox/README.md

 # Jekyll PWA Workbox Plugin

 This Jekyll plugin makes your PWA / Website available offline and allows you to install on desktop or mobile*.
-It uses a Workbox service worker, generates and injects a precache list into it and takes care of the registration process in a secure way.
+It uses a Workbox service worker, generates and injects a precache list and takes care of the registration process in a secure way.
 _* does not fully work with iOS/Safari to date_

 The plugin was originally developed by Pan Yuqi and sekiyika from [Lavas Project](https://github.com/lavas-project/jekyll-pwa).